What documentation am I required to submit with my application?

 What is O&P licensure?

-O&P licensure sets professionals apart from general providers.
-The American Academy of Orthotists and Prosthetists (AAOP) asserts that state licensure is the benchmark for improving consumer protection through the establishment of minimum standards of education and experience required of practitioners providing O&P patient care.
-To ensure quality care, states test O&P practitioners’ competence in their profession and determine who is best qualified to practice in their state.
+Some states require a license for O&P practitioners to practice in their state.
 To learn your state’s licensure requirements, access the DMEPOS State Licensure Directory and choose your state.
 Select your product/service and review the details that appear.
-View the current list of states with O&P licensure here.
+You can view the current list of states with O&P licensure here.

 In some states with O&P licensure, there have been unintended consequences that have adversely affected the level of, and access to, care.
 For instance, a highly qualified and experienced practitioner desiring to relocate to a licensure state could be unable to obtain a license due to the expiration of the provision for grandfathering.
-The BOC Model Licensure Bill was created as a framework for implementing O&P licensure in order to help prevent these unintended consequences.
+For more information, please contact us.

 How can I get involved?